 Top 10 Rogue Fitness Weight Plates in 2020

 Quick conclusion: In case you don’t want to read the entire article, I’ll give you a quick conclusion here.
-If you’re looking for a budget plate that will do the job (made in China), go with the rouge echo bumper plates.
+If you’re looking for a budget plate that will do the job (made in China), go with the rogue echo bumper plates.
 They are durable, can take a beating, and are pretty inexpensive.
 They also make the echo pumper plates with color options here.
-If you’re looking for a cast iron plate, go with the Rouge Olympic plates, there is also a machined option.
+If you’re looking for a cast iron plate, go with the Rogue Olympic plates, there is also a machined option.
 These are great for bench press, or other lifts where you aren’t slamming them against the floor.
 If you’re looking for a plate that you want to take outside and is one of the most durable plates go with the Hi-Temp plate.
 Keep in mind it’s one of the thickest, and made in the USA, unlike the echo bumper.
-Finally if you’re looking for a higher end plate that’s good for platforms, go with the Rouge Competition plates.
+Finally if you’re looking for a higher end plate that’s good for platforms, go with the Rogue Competition plates.
 These plates are used in the Crossfit games and Olympic competitions.
 These are great for platforms, but stick with the Echo bumper or the Hi-Temp bumper if you’re going to do high volume, or slamming these against gym mats a lot since they are not as durable.

 At its core, weightlifting is a very simple sport.
 You have a big pole, weights on both ends of it, and you move it off the ground and raise it over your head.
 However, when one looks at the science of weightlifting, you get quite a different picture.
 Weightlifting bars are designed and built to incredibly close tolerances, as the penalty for breakage or damage during a lift is severe.
 The plates are also designed for strength, as they are typically released and dropped from height.
 The specifications and tolerances of both the plates and bars must fit together, or else the hole in the plate might be too small to fit on the bar, or the hole might be too large, and spin too freely on the bar.